Lived experience on nonprofit boards

 - Ensure accountability to our community and wider society.

-This online resource sets out some of the ways that nonprofit organisations have made adjustments and overcome barriers in order to reap the benefits of including trustees with lived experience of the charity's cause on their boards.
-At its core is material gleaned from a broad range of organisations that attended a CCE seminar on Lived Experience on nonprofit boards, held in November 2020.
+The core of this resource is material gleaned from a broad range of organisations that attended a CCE seminar on lived experience on nonprofit boards, held in November 2020.
 Our seminar participants included a great diversity of organisations, spanning large and small, local and national, and from sectors including health and social care, homelessness, physical and mental health, learning disability, victim support and the youth sector.
 All are on the pathway towards improving their practice, and generously offered their insights, which we have built upon and extended.

 CCE approach and rationale